Devi Nampiaparampil: Career

-Doctor Devi began working for the U.S. Department of Veterans Affairs in 2008 and started the Brain Injury Clinic at the VA Central California in Fresno.
+Nampiaparampil began working for the U.S. Department of Veterans Affairs in 2008 and started the Brain Injury Clinic at the VA Central California in Fresno.
 She moved to New York City in 2009 to direct and develop the Pain Management program at the VA Hudson Valley.
 She served as the head of the regional Pain Management program for the New York/New Jersey region but stepped down to further develop the VA's Interventional Pain Management program in New York City.
 She established the Veterans' Hospital in Manhattan (the VA New York Harbor) as a referral center for invasive pain procedures.
 She was an assistant professor in the Department of Rehabilitation Medicine at NYU School of Medicine from 2009 to 2015 and then was promoted to associate professor.
 In 2015, she was elected to the board of the American Society of Interventional Pain Physicians.
 She is also an editor for Pain Physician, an academic journal for pain management specialists.